✨ Offering No-Obligation (FREE) AI Consulting Meetings Daily! Book a MeetingHere (click me)

 Google positioned Gemini 3.5 Flash as the "frontier + action" model at I/O 2026.
 The numbers they shared:

-• Pricing: $1.50 per 1M input tokens / $9.00 per 1M output tokens (global regions)
+Pricing $1.50 per 1M input / $9.00 per 1M output Global regions (pricing page)

-How to Make the Swap #
+How I Made the Swap #

 In Cursor: